Important Special Education Cases

 Free and Appropriate Public Education (FAPE)

 Rowley is widely viewed as the landmark case in special education.
 In the decision, the Supreme Court identified the standard for FAPE.
 The court held that FAPE requires that a child’s Individualized Education Program (IEP) be designed to allow her to receive educational benefit.
 Since the case was decided, courts across the country have elaborated on this standard.
-For example, in Pennsylvania and New Jersey, courts have held that a child must be provided the opportunity to make meaningful educational benefit.
+In Pennsylvania and New Jersey, courts have held that a child must be provided the opportunity to make meaningful educational benefit.

-Polk put forward the standard for FAPE in the Third Circuit Court of Appeals, which encompasses Pennsylvania and New Jersey.
+Polk put forward the standard for FAPE in the Third Circuit Court of Appeals, which encompasses Pennsylvania, Delaware, and New Jersey.
 In Polk, the court stated that the primary goals of the IDEA are to foster self-sufficiency and provide students with disabilities full educational opportunity.
 Given these goals, the court held that FAPE requires students to be provided an opportunity to make meaningful progress in all major areas of need.

-In Ridgewood, the Third Circuit Court of Appeals offered further guidance regarding the standard for FAPE.
-The court found that a student’s IEP did not provide him FAPE because it failed to enable him to receive “significant learning” and “meaningful benefit.”
+In Ridgewood, the Third Circuit Court of Appeals offered further guidance on the standard for FAPE.
+The court found that a student’s Individualized Education Program (IEP) did not provide him FAPE because it failed to enable him to receive “significant learning” and “meaningful benefit.”
 The court rejected the Ridgewood Board of Education’s argument that the student received FAPE because his IEP provided him with “more than trivial educational benefit.”
-In addition, the court held that the Board failed to give adequate consideration to the student’s high intellectual potential when it crafted his IEP.
+In addition, the court held that the Board failed to give adequate consideration to the student’s intellectual potential when it crafted his IEP.

 Least Restrictive Environment (LRE)

 Oberti v.
-Board of Education of the Borough of Clementon (1993)
+Board of Education of the Borough of Clementon, 995 F.2d 1204 (3d Cir.
+1993)

 In Oberti, the Third Circuit Court of Appeals adopted a two-part test for assessing compliance with the IDEA’s LRE requirement.
 First, a court must consider “whether education in the regular classroom, with the use of supplementary aids and services, can be achieved satisfactorily.”
 Factors the court should consider in applying this prong are: (1) the steps the school district has taken to accommodate the child in a regular classroom; (2) the child’s ability to receive an educational benefit from regular education; and (3) the effect the disabled child’s presence has on the regular classroom.
 Second, if the court finds that placement outside of a regular classroom is necessary for the child’s educational benefit, it must evaluate “whether the school has mainstreamed the child to the maximum extent appropriate, i.e., whether the school has made efforts to include the child in school programs with nondisabled children whenever possible.”